iggy157/aiwolf-nlp-server-edited/doc/en/config.md

   - In actual use, to simulate a more realistic environment, it should be set to `true`, where dynamic profiles are generated using ChatGPT instead of custom profiles prepared in advance.
 - `prompt`: The prompt used for generating the profile.
 - `attempts`: The number of attempts to generate the profile.
+- `model`: The model used for profile generation.
+- `max_tokens`: The maximum number of tokens for profile generation.
 - `avatars`: The URLs of the avatars used for generating the profile.

 ## json_logger (JSON Logger Settings)